-Every year around this time I think about my late father-in-law, James F. Norton, Jr. Each summer he would make his sojourn from Monmouth Beach to upstate New York — to visit the dynamic village of Saratoga Springs (and its associated delights).
-It opened its 156th horse racing season this week.
+Every year around this time I think about my late father-in-law, James F. Norton, Jr. Each summer he would make a sojourn from Monmouth Beach to upstate New York — to visit the dynamic village of Saratoga Springs (and its associated delights).
+It opened its 154th horse racing season recently.

-Before he died in October 2012, Jim told me that be had been making that trip more than 60 summers.
-His reverence for Saratoga — and by direct connection top-notch thoroughbred horse racing — all started with his father, Dr. James F. Norton.
+Before his death in October 2012, Jim told me that he had been making that trip more than 60 summers.
+His reverence for Saratoga — and by direct connection top-notch thoroughbred horse racing — all began with his father, Dr. James F. Norton.

 Jim told me that his father, in addition to being a “wonderful physician,” could “read a racing form like a pro.”
 A 1918 graduate of the Columbia University School of Physicians & Surgeons, Dr. Norton loved the energy of racetrack life.
 “Dad said that horse racing was the most cerebral of all wagering sports,” Jim said.
 “He taught me that thoroughbred handicapping required a real skill and a dedication.”

 Situated in the foothills of the Adirondack Mountains, a half-hour north of the state capital Albany, Saratoga Racetrack is steeped in tradition and old-style class — it’s “where the past comes alive.”
 The oldest thoroughbred racecourse in America (August 1863), some of the sport’s greatest horses and horsemen have competed there.
 But to Jim, who for many years was perhaps the most respected trial lawyer on the Jersey Shore, Saratoga was more than just horse racing.
 It was an event.

 “Saratoga represents a reaffirmation of racing as enjoyment.”